danielsaidi/website_danielsaidi/collections/_posts/2011/2011-03-14-hide-the-close-button-of-a-wpf-window.md

 icon:  dotnet
 ---

-In a WPF application that I'm currently working on, I have to hide the close button of a progress window to prevent users from closing it manually.
-Turns out that it's complicated, but perfectly doable.
+I want to hide the close button of a WPF progress window, to prevent users from closing it manually.
+It was complicated to achieve, but perfectly doable.

-In the application, we want to be able to prevent the progress window from being closed by  users, and instead close it once its related operation has finished.
-However,  there doesn't seem to be a property or function for removing or disabling the close button.
-At least I haven't found one.

-You can however fix this yourself, with some obscure DLL hacking :)
+While I could not find a property or function that removes or disables the close button, you can fix it with some obscure DLL hacking :)

-First of all, define two constanst and two methods:
+First, define two constanst and two methods:

 ```csharp
 private const int GWL_STYLE = -16;